Faruqt/Bitcoin-Price-Tracker/README.md

-# CONSUMING COINDESK'S API FOR BITCOIN PRICE CHANGE
+# CONSUMING COINDESK'S API FOR BITCOIN PRICE CHANGE DATA

 Below is a screenshot of the data rendered in a line chart
 <br>